Need Help? Give us a call.

-Starting a business that works in a small town requires background research into the local market, as well as the specific geography of the physical location.
+In order to start a business that works in a small town, you’ll need to perform background research into the local market, as well as the specific geography of the physical location.
 In a small town, you’re much more dependent on a smaller group for business, so choosing the right location is crucial to optimize store traffic.
 Even if your business plan is service-based, it’s still a good idea to have a firm grasp on how big your market is.

-Get an idea of the consumer marketplace in your town so you can lay the groundwork for a successful small town business ideas—ultimately deciding on the one that you think will work best.
-Once you find out more about the resources available and businesses in your area, and you have a chance to talk to other business owners, you’ll be able to evaluate the costs and requirements of starting a business in a small town—then you can check out our 15 small town business ideas that every community needs.
+Once you have an idea of the consumer marketplace in your town, you can lay the groundwork for different small town business ideas—ultimately deciding on the one that you think will work best.
+Once you find out more about the resources available and other businesses in your area, you can talk to other business owners, and finally, evaluate the costs and requirements of starting a business in a small town.
+For inspiration, we’ve gathered this list of 35 small town business ideas that every community needs.
 You can use this list as a starting point for research, or perhaps, find just the right idea for a business in your small town.

 Starting a small town business requires careful research and understanding of your community.
 Once you have a sense of the existing businesses in your area and local demand (more on that below), you’re ready to decide which enterprise is right for you—and the community.

 Try to find an industry or service where profitable small businesses, the community’s needs, and your own interests intersect.
-Here are a few small town business ideas to inspire you:
+Here are a few small town business ideas you might consider:

 Diner, fine dining, or somewhere in between, a successful small town restaurant is all about providing people what they want, but don’t already have.
-It might be tempting to copy a popular place in town, but consider catering to a need—or desire—that locals can’t find nearby, and an attraction worth traveling over from the next town.
+When starting a restaurant it might be tempting to copy a popular place in town, but consider catering to a need—or desire—that locals can’t find nearby, and an attraction worth traveling over from the next town.

-For example, farm-to-table restaurants are a great small town business idea, but if you’re not in an agriculturally rich area, or that already exists in your town, consider an alternative.
+For example, a farm-to-table restaurant is one of the great small town business ideas, but if you’re not in an agriculturally rich area, or that already exists in your town, consider an alternative.
 Think about what your family looks forward to when leaving town.
 Maybe it’s the experience of an elegant meal, or maybe it’s a slice of New York-style pizza, but there’s a good chance there’s a market for a new restaurant.
 You just have to figure out what people want—and will eat.

-Depending on county laws and state taxes, opening a liquor store can be a lucrative small town business idea.
+Depending on county laws and state taxes, opening a liquor store can be one of the most lucrative small town business ideas.
 Particularly in areas where grocery stores aren’t permitted to sell alcohol, liquor stores control the alcohol market in small towns.
-Be sure to read up on how to start a liquor store, because securing the documentation you need (like liquor licenses) can be tricky.
+Be sure to read up on how to start a liquor store, because securing the documentation you need (like a liquor license) can be tricky.

 Starting a contractor service will be relatively straightforward if you already work odd jobs, and have an idea of who will hire you.
 If people in the area are unfamiliar with your work, try to get in touch with a general contractor who’s willing to offer a small project, and hopefully pass on your name to future clients.
 In a word-of-mouth business like service work, repairs, and construction, the people you already know, and who know your work, are your strongest salespeople.

 You’re pretty much required to have a car if you live in a rural area or a small town, but being far away from a dealership can make routine servicing a hassle.
-Auto repair services fill an obvious need for small towns, and make life more convenient for locals, so consider whether there’s opportunity in your town to open up shop.
+Auto repair services fill an obvious need for small towns and make life more convenient for locals—so you might consider whether there’s an opportunity in your town to open up shop.

 Some people just don’t like to clean, and there’s a good chance a few of them live in your town.
 Why not start a cleaning business for them?
 This is another service that benefits from a word-of-mouth referral system, and can even be paired with other services, like babysitting or yard work.
 Expert cleaning is a valuable skill, but not one that requires you to spend tons of money on courses or certifications, so this a great option if you’re looking for a side hustle with low overhead.

-Opening a pet store in your town is a great small town business idea if there isn’t already a local supply shop or large chain store like PetSmart or PetCo.
-Depending on the pet population in your area, there might be demand for pet grooming and boarding services.
+Opening a pet store in your town is one of the great small town business ideas if there isn’t already a local supply shop or a large chain, like PetSmart or PetCo.
+Depending on the pet population in your area, there might be a demand for pet grooming and boarding services.

-If you’re interested in opening a pet store or pet service business in a small town, ask local pet owners you know where they currently get their food and grooming.
-An existing pet shop owner in your town might also be a good resource, if you’re interested in offering grooming, walking, or boarding services.
+If you’re interested in opening a pet store or pet service business in a small town, ask local pet owners where they currently get their food and grooming.
+An existing pet shop owner in your town might also be a good resource if you’re interested in offering grooming, walking, or boarding services.

 When a town that could sustain a grocery store doesn’t have one, there’s a probably good reason—maybe most people commute every day and use other stores, or there isn’t a large enough population to support a big box chain.